fot. z archiwum przewodnika

 The guide might modify the route according to weather conditions and group's riding skills.

-During the first couple of days, we travel through uninhabited lands.
-We will be camping in tents accompanied by horses, marmots, and eagles.
-All riders will be asked to help with pitching tents.
-On the fourth day, we will enter the areas of summer pastures and spend the nights in yurts.
+During the first days of the expedition, the trail leads through remote and uninhabited mountains.
+We’ll be camping in tents, with our only neighbors being horses, marmots, and eagles.
+All participants will be asked to help set up and take down the tents.
+On the fourth day of riding, we’ll reach the summer pastures, where we’ll begin spending the nights in yurts.

 Equipment